Family-wise Error Rate Control with E-values: Introduction and Preliminaries

 In analyses that test multiple hypotheses, it is necessary to consider the problem of multiple testing, and control for some notion of false rejection.
 One such approach is to control the Family-wise Error Rate (FWER), the probability of any false rejection, at a given level $\alpha\in(0,1)$.
 In particular, given null hypotheses $H_1,...,H_n$, with $\mathcal{H}_0$ denoting the subset of true nulls, an algorithm that produces the (random) rejection set $\mathcal{R}$ based on test statistics controls FWER at level $\alpha$ if

+In the literature, this property is often referred to as strong FWER control, to distinguish from the weak form, which applies only when all null hypotheses are true.
+Since we will not address weak FWER control, except briefly in Section \ref{sec:post-hoc} to clarify existing work, we will adopt the simpler terminology throughout.

-Controlling the FWER is crucial to maintain the reliability of statistical results, especially in medicine, economics, and online experimentation in tech firms.
+Controlling the FWER is crucial to maintain the reliability of statistical results, especially in medicine, economics, and experimentation in online platforms.
 In medicine, clinical trials often compare the efficacy of several dosages or involve multiple endpoints, and FWER control ensures that no false positives undermine patient safety or lead to the adoption of ineffective therapies \citep{pocock1987analysis, bretz2009graphical, vickerstaff2019methods}.
 In economics, researchers often test multiple hypotheses defined by multiple interventions, multiple demographic subgroups, and multiple policy outcomes at the same time; controlling FWER helps avoid erroneous conclusions that could misguide policy decisions \citep{romano2005stepwise, list2019multiple, viviano2024model}.
-Similarly, in tech firms, A/B testing is used to compare multiple product versions or features under different metrics.
+Similarly, in online platforms, A/B testing is used to compare multiple product versions or features under different metrics.
 Controlling FWER minimizes the chance of falsely identifying an intervention as superior, avoiding shipping ineffective features \citep{johari2022always}.
 Recently, FWER control has been applied to areas beyond traditional multiple testing problems, such as distribution-free risk control for black-box machine learning algorithms \citep{angelopoulos2021learn}.

-\subsection{Closed Testing}
+\subsection{Closed testing}